w3c/publ-wg/WorkMode/index.md

 ### IRC

 The group uses the `#pwg` channel of the W3C’s IRC system (irc.w3.org; port 6667) including.
-Task force may set up their own, specific channels.
+Task forces may set up their own, specific channels.

 An [HTML interface to the W3C's IRC system](http://irc.w3.org/) is available.
 See [Meeting Resources](../Meetings/) for more information about the W3C’s IRC system and its usage.